man-brain/simply.name/content/systemtap_en.md

     >   --enable-dtrace \
     >   --enable-debug \

-Actually, compiling with such symbols is neccessary for using predefined in PostgreSQL source code markers.
+Actually, compiling with `--enable-dtrace` is neccessary for using predefined in PostgreSQL source code markers.
 All of them are defined in the [documentation](http://www.postgresql.org/docs/current/static/dynamic-trace.html#DTRACE-PROBE-POINT-TABLE).
-Option `--enable-debug` is not needed for using systemtap at all - I have added it for taking PostgreSQL backend stack traces with gdb.
 One more thing to say is that recompiling PostgreSQL for deeper debugging is not really the thing to be used in production-environment :( That's why IMHO analogue of oracle wait interface in PostgreSQL should be done ever.

 ####First stap
 Right, let's assume that we have everything needed to start, what next?
 The